-On Sunday, 23rd January Indian women’s team couldn’t take the field against Chinese Taipei in AFC Women’s Asian Cup India 2022 due to high number of covid-19 positive cases in the team.
-As per various news report Blue Tigresses were having only 9 fit players at their disposal which means 14 players were either infected with covid-19 or injured.
+On Sunday, 23rd January Indian women’s team couldn’t take the field against Chinese Taipei in AFC Women’s Asian Cup India 2022 due to the high number of COVID-19 positive cases in the team.
+As per various news reports, Blue Tigresses had only 9 fit players at their disposal which means 14 players were either infected with COVID-19 or injured.

 Thus, according to AFC Competition Regulations, precisely article 4.1, a team has to name a minimum of 13 players for a match to go ahead.
 If a team has less than 13 players and is not able to participate in a match, it shall be held responsible for the match not taking place and shall be considered to have withdrawn from the relevant competition.